niemasd/FAVITES/README.md

 guarantee that your setup works with *all* module implementations, here is a comprehensive list of dependencies across all current module implementations:
-* [DendroPy](http://www.dendropy.org/) (any version *should* work, but use the newest version of DendroPy just in case)
+* [DendroPy](http://www.dendropy.org/) (any version *should* work, but use the newest version just in case)
 * [NetworkX](https://networkx.github.io/)

 Usage